thaihungle/SHM/README.md

 **Stable Hadamard Memory (SHM)** framework delivers a breakthrough in scalable and robust memory for deep learning models.
 Using the Hadamard product for updates and calibration, it ensures stable gradient flows while avoiding issues like vanishing or exploding gradients.
 🎉 SHM excels at long-term reasoning due to its attention-free, parallelizable design, and linear complexity, making it ideal for large-scale tasks.
-✨ If you find SHM helpful, feel free to share your feedback, cite our work, and give it a ⭐.
+✨ If you find SHM helpful, please share your feedback, cite our work, and give it a ⭐.
 Your support means a lot!

 **Why SHM?**
 - SHM provides a stable and efficient approach to neural memory construction in deep sequence models, offering a strong foundation for advanced neural architectures.